Michael Oher conservatorship unlike any legal experts have seen before

 They didn’t petition for a conservatorship to protect someone who was disabled and in need of assistance.
 They sought one to help ensure that Oher had the option to play football at Ole Miss without risking potential NCAA eligibility issues.

 By NCAA rules, the Tuohys would have been regarded as Ole Miss boosters because of their significant donations to their alma mater.
-Sean, a former all-SEC point guard, and Leigh Anne, a former Ole Miss cheerleader, in recognition of their “continuous support.”
+Sean, a former all-SEC point guard, and Leigh Anne, a former Ole Miss cheerleader, have their family name on the university’s basketball practice facility in recognition of their “continuous support.”

 That booster classification became a potential problem for the Tuohys when they opened their doors to Oher and the once-homeless teen blossomed into one of the nation’s top offensive line prospects while living under their roof.
-The NCAA from even contacting prospects, let alone providing food, clothes, shelter and the groundwork for a new life.
+The NCAA forbids boosters from even contacting prospects, let alone providing food, clothes, shelter and the groundwork for a new life.

 Oher could have rendered this issue moot had he spurned interest from Ole Miss and accepted a scholarship offer from another power-five program.
 Instead, the 6-foot-4, 344-pound teenager committed to Ole Miss over LSU and Tennessee just weeks after the court appointed the Tuohys his conservators, making them his legal guardians and overriding the booster issue in the eyes of NCAA investigators.